sapuit/android-cheatsheet/source/includes/_library.md

 | [Kotlin talk from Google I/O 2017](https://www.youtube.com/watch?v=fPzxfeDJDzY) | Life is Great and Everything Will Be Ok, Kotlin is Here |
 | [Using Mockito with Kotlin](http://trickyandroid.com/using-mockito-with-kotlin/) | Using Mockito with Kotlin |
 |[Design Patterns](https://github.com/dbacinski/Design-Patterns-In-Kotlin)|Design Patterns implemented in Kotlin |
+|[Android Notifications ](https://android.jlelse.eu/android-notifications-an-elegant-way-to-build-and-display-7771d65ba3a2)| An elegant way to build and display
+|[K4Kotlin](https://github.com/kirtan403/K4Kotlin)|A sweet, small set of Kotlin functions to reduce your android boilerplate code

 ## Media